JesseEmond/blitz-2023-inscription/tools/README.md

 games played (for a chance for a high potential game), or other issues.
 Comparing to other teams on the leaderboard is a helpful proxy.

-This shows information about the total number of games played per team.
+This shows information about the total number of games played per team, next to their score.

 TODO: more stats